 Creative Writing Retreats at Casa Ana

-Programme director: Mary-Jane Holmes and Anne Hunt.
+Programme directors: Mary-Jane Holmes and Anne Hunt

 Casa Ana sponsors the Fish Short Memoir Prize and the Desperate Literature Short Fiction Prize.

 - Quiet time and quiet space for your writing

 - Professional tuition and mentoring of a high standard

 - An inspiring environment free of distractions

 - The warmth and light of Andalucia